 In looking at the use of cannabidiol (CBD oil) to treat illness and the possible side effects, the WHO report did find that it can effectively treat the symptoms of epilepsy.
 A related treatment is currently undergoing Phase 3 trials.
 While cannabidiol may have found anecdotal success in alleviating or treating other illnesses, official studies have not confirmed its effectiveness in treating any other conditions.

-The report also states that CBD oil has not been linked to either recreational use of any kind or to any public health problems.
+The report also states that CBD oil has not been linked to either recreational use of any kind, dependency or to any public health problems.